British artists' suppliers, 1650-1950 - F

 Richard Faulkner by 1829-1831, Richard and Charles Faulkner 1832-1856.
 At 98 Jermyn St, London 1830-1838, 202 Piccadilly 1834, 30 Piccadilly 1836-1839, 44 Jermyn St 1839-1856.
 Colourmen, tea dealers and oilmen.

 Richard and Charles Faulkner remain to be researched in depth.
-Richard Faulkner, and then R. & C. Faulkner, held an account with Roberson, 1829-38 (Woodcock 1997).
+Richard Faulkner, and then R. & C. Faulkner, held an account with Roberson, 1829-38 (Woodcock 1997), for example purchasing bladder colours in January 1837 (Hamilton Kerr Institute, MS 406-1993).
 Richard and Charles Faulkner were followed at 30 Piccadilly by William Forward, oil and colourman, later artists’ colourman, 1840-47, and then by Charles Edward Clifford (qv) from 1848.
 Their partnership as grocers and oilmen at 44 Jermyn St was dissolved in 1856 with Richard Faulkner paying the outstanding debts (London Gazette 5 August 1856).

 From census records, Richard Faulkner may be the grocer and oilman recorded in 1851 at 2 Kilburn ?Priory, Marylebone, age 43, born St James Westminster, wife Georgiana, while Charles Faulkner may be the oilman recorded in 1841 in York St, St James’s Square, age 31, with other members of his family, and in 1851 as a grocer and oilman at 11 York St, age 42, unmarried, born Middlesex, living with his brother Henry Faulkner, a builder.